-There are many things in this world you cannot count on, but one of them is the fact that your home will experience some form of natural disaster sometime over the course of its lifespan.
-By knowing the area that your home is located in, as well as knowing what type of disasters that you may possibly experience, you can plan to minimize the damage that can occur.
+There are many things in this world you cannot count on.
+One of them is the fact that your home will experience some form of natural disaster sometime over the course of its lifespan.
+By knowing the area that your home is located in, as well as knowing what type of disasters you may possibly experience, you can plan to minimize the damage that can occur.

-Depending on the region that you live in, you and your home could experience any of the following:
+Depending on the region that you live in Houston, you and your home could experience any of the following:

 - Heat Wave

-More and more you can see an increase of natural disasters happening within The United States and around the world.
+More and more, you can see an increase in natural disasters happening within the United States and around the world.
 It makes perfect sense to try to minimize the impact that it can have on all of your structures.

 Ways to Protect Your Home and Foundation